cjoster/certtools/workshop/CH07-config-files-and-csrs/README.md

 ```

 Save this file as `site.cnf`, and create your certificate signing request
-from the configfile as follows:
+from the config file as follows:

 ```bash
 openssl req -new -key site.key -config site.cnf -batch -out site.csr